-- Wash in hot water
+- Wash microfiber in hot water

 - Do not dry it.
-Instead allow it to air dry.
+Instead, allow it to air dry.

 - Do not use fabric softener

-Dusting Ceiling Fans
+Dusting Hack: How to Dust Ceiling Fans

-Dusting Lamp Shades
+Dusting Hack: How to Dust Lamp Shades

-Dusting Blinds
+Best Tool for Dusting Blinds

 I cannot thank you enough for all of your helpful information.
 I find myself going to your site quite often ever since I heard you on the JASON show.
 Now I am on the search for a dishwasher rinse aid.
 Your next challenge, if you choose to accept it. :o)